Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 My second point concerns the safety of our British tourists.
 The United Kingdom ranks third in a list of visitors to the Maldives in 2016, behind Germany and China, with 7.9% of market share and more than 100,000 visitors.
 This was an increase of 9.8% compared with 2015.

 The Maldives economy remains a tourism driven economy in that it contributes more than 25% of the country’s GDP.
 While the tourism sector supplies more than 70% of the foreign exchange earnings to the country, one third of the Government revenue is generated from this sector.
 Tourism is also known as the leading employment generator in the country.
 In 2016, tourism contributed 36.4% to the Government revenue.
 But as a result of the current situation, the Maldives is facing financial ruin, with the tourism industry estimated to be losing $20 million a day since the start of the state of emergency.
-If the trend continues, it will lead to unemployment and dissatisfaction, to my way of thinking both active recruiting sergeants for radicalisation, and with our tourists spread out over 115 square miles in 105 resorts it is almost impossible to guarantee their safety.
+If the trend continues, it will lead to unemployment and dissatisfaction—to my way of thinking both active recruiting sergeants for radicalisation.
+With our tourists spread out over 115 square miles in 105 resorts it is almost impossible to guarantee their safety.

 My third point concerns the Commonwealth.
 After 30 years of President Maumoon Abdul Gayoom’s rule, it was President Nasheed who introduced democracy into the Maldives.
 From 1982, it was a welcome member of the Commonwealth family.
 It was President Yameen who took the country out of the Commonwealth in 2016.